-Said that, I’d like to help you to reduce the number of yawns whenever you make a public presentation: You have to create something fully engaging and encourage yourself to use some tools and techniques to make a remarkable presentation.
+That said, I’d like to help you to reduce the number of yawns whenever you make a public presentation: You have to create something fully engaging and encourage yourself to use some tools and techniques to make a remarkable presentation.
 Your own distinctive and personal brand is at stake and you have to make it out of your comfort zone.

-- Preparation: starting point, data collection and overview
+- Preparation: starting point, data collection, and overview

 - Design and content: contents and container must go together

 - Presentation: you are in the spotlight… Your time is now!